JWST Integral Field Spectroscopy

 Traditional methods of dealing with background subtraction for IFS data depend on the structure of the science target.
 For point source targets (or those that are small compared to the field of view), A/B style dithering is often performed to observe the target with two or more exposures widely spaced enough that each exposure can serve as the background for the other.
 This approach is not always practical with JWST however, as the wings of the PSF extend throughout the entire FOV (especially at long wavelengths), and therefore annular background subtraction with a corresponding aperture correction to account for light losses is often employed for point sources instead.
 For extended sources that fill an appreciable fraction of the field of view a dedicated off-source background observation is typically obtained in order to provide a clean measurement of the background signal in a part of the sky known to be free of emission from the science target.

-These different methods are reflected in the JWST Exposure Time Calculator as nod-in-scene (for point source targets) or nod-off-scene (for extended targets), as detailed in JWST ETC IFU Strategies.
+These different methods are reflected in the JWST Exposure Time Calculator as IFU Aperture Photometry (for point source targets with annular background subtraction), IFU On-Target Nod (for nodded background subtraction), and IFU Off-Target Pointing (for dedicated backgrounds) as detailed in JWST ETC IFU Strategies.

 For more information on background observations for the MIRI and NIRSpec IFUs, please see MIRI MRS Dedicated Sky Observations and NIRSpec Background Recommended Strategies, respectively.